 the Agreement means the agreement a copy of which is set forth in the Schedule, and if the Agreement is amended in accordance with its provisions, includes the Agreement as so amended from time to time.

-Expressions used in this Act have the same respective meanings as in the Agreement.
+(2) Expressions used in this Act have the same respective meanings as in the Agreement.

+[Section 2 amended: No. 19 of 2010 s.
+51.]